nathanRamaNoodles/Noodle-Synth/README.md

 # MusicWithoutDelay Library

 This Arduino Library makes an Arduino board play music in the background while running your program(Assuming your code doesn't have any delay).
+You do not need any shield or extra hardware for this library, but you will have to download [Tone library](https://github.com/bhagman/Tone) from bhagman.

 And Yes, **you can play more than one note at the same time**.
 Check out the video below for a Legend of Zelda music demostration.
 In the video, an Arduino Nano outputs two voices.
 The arduino uses a vibrating motor as a percussion instrument, and an RGB LED to add some fire to the show.
 The delay function is not used at all :)